 You’ll have loads of choices when it comes to lodging options in downtown LA.
 However, in my opinion, your best option is the Ace Hotel.
 Located in the Historic Core neighborhood, this boutique hotel provides everything you need and at affordable prices.
 I’ve stayed here and twice and had a pleasant experience each time.
 There are all sorts of rooms to choose from; a number of restaurants, bars and wellness venues; a rooftop bar, theater and event space; and to boot, creative mothership facilities are also available at the location.
 The hotel is also conveniently located at the heart of Broadway St and many of its top shopping stores lie at walking distance from the hotel such as ACNE, Aesop and Urban Outfitters.

-Here are a few of my favorite spots in Downtown LA that’s worth visiting.
+Here are a few of my favorite things to do in Downtown Los Angeles that’s worth visiting.
 I made sure to list several spots so there’s something for everyone.

 OUE Skyspace and Skyslide